—————Deducing Types—————-

 13. Prefer const_iterators to iterators

-const_iterators simply don’t convert to iterators.
+s simply don’t convert to iterator

 template <typename C>